freeseek/gtc2vcf/README.md

 wget -P bcftools/plugins https://raw.githubusercontent.com/freeseek/gtc2vcf/master/{gtc2vcf.c,affy2vcf.c,fixref.patch}
 cd bcftools/plugins && patch < fixref.patch && cd ../..
 ```
+If for any reason the patch fails with an error message, contact the <a href="mailto:giulio.genovese@gmail.com">author</a> for a fix.

 Compile latest version of `htslib` (optionally disable `bz2` and `lzma`) and `bcftools` (make sure you are using gcc version 5 or newer)
 ```